 The Singapore Green Building Product (SGBP) labelling program assesses building products on properties and performance based on a comprehensive list of assessment criteria covering energy efficiency, water efficiency, environmental protection and quality, material performance and other specific green features.
 Products that meet the requirements receive an achievement rating ranging from one to four ticks, which indicate a rating ranging from ‘Good’ to ‘Leader’.
 This rating level distinguishes the environmental and sustainability performance of the certified products, a testament of the product’s environmental commitment.

-nora systems has achieved the highest SGBP certification "Leader" for:
+nora systems has achieved the SGBP certification "Excellent" (3 check marks) for:

 The DGNB System is based on three fundamental factors.
 These set the approach apart from other certification systems in the market:

 As a result, certification always considers the entire life cycle of a project – not only with regard to impacts on the environment and resource consumption, but also regarding the cost of managing or operating a building, as well as maintenance outlays.
 Assessments revolve around three core sustainability factors, each with an equal weighting: ecological, economical and sociocultural factors.
 The DGNB System also assesses the overall performance of a development and not just individual measures.

 LEED or Leadership in Energy & Environmental Design is a green building rating system developed and administered by the U.S. Green Building Council (USGBC) for the construction, design and operation of sustainable buildings.
 It includes rating programs for different building types that encourage improved practices in the following categories: Location & Transportation, Sustainable Sites, Water Efficiency, Energy & Atmosphere, Materials & Resources, Indoor Environmental Quality, Innovation, and Regional Priority.